amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 ## *leverage modules*

 ***hold one module per file***—A module is a container of closely related types and values.
-Every cohesive unit of code is a module.
+Every cohesive unit of code is a candidate for a module.
 Many modern languages allow the programmer to define multiple modules in one file.
-This could be convenient when implementing large, complex business data structures built out of many substructures.
-But scientific data are far simpler.
-As such, a straightforward one module per file approach is used for our new language.
-For added simplicity, the name of the module is the same as the name of the containing file.
-Recall the naming conventions defined earlier.
+This could be convenient when implementing business applications with large, complex data structures built out of many intertwined substructures.
+But scientific data structures are far simpler.
+As such, a straightforward one module per file approach is used in the new language.
+For added simplicity, the name of the contained module is the same as the name of the container file.
+Recall the earlier-defined naming conventions for modules and files.

-***support abstract data types***—An [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type) (also confusingly called "ADT", but is a wholly distinct concept from algebraic data types) is a data structure whose international representation is hidden and can be manipulated only through a collection of published interface functions.
+***support abstract data types***—An [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type) (also goes by the "ADT" label, but is a wholly distinct concept from algebraic data types) is a data structure whose internal representation is hidden and can be manipulated only through a collection of published accessor functions.
 An abstract data type is implemented using the module construct.

 The PP module-based abstraction mechanism was the precursor to the OO class-based abstraction mechanism.
-As IT grew rapidly in the 1980s, the complexity of business applications began to eclipse the abstraction powers of abstract data types, and classes became the standard abstraction mechanism in enterprise software development.
-But scientific applications have far humbler abstraction needs, and module-based abstract data types are well matched for those simpler needs.
+As IT grew rapidly in the 1980s, the complexity of business applications began to eclipse the abstraction powers of abstract data types so classes, with their multi-tiered data hiding mechanisms, became the standard abstraction mechanism in enterprise software development.
+But since scientific applications have far humbler data abstraction needs, module-based abstract data types are the right match for scientific applications.

-***use implicit export***—In most modern programming languages, the declarations and definitions contained in a module are hidden by default, and the programmer must manually mark the specific items he wishes to export.
-The alternative, of course, is to export by default.
+***use implicit export***—In most modern programming languages, the declarations and the definitions contained in a module are hidden by default, and the programmer must manually mark the specific items he wishes to export.
+The alternative, of course, is automatic export.

-In imperative PP languages, this hide-by-default behaviour is safer than the export-by-default behaviour, because it prevents users of the module from directly mutating the internal data representations of the abstract data type.
+In imperative PP languages, the hide-by-default behaviour is safer than the export-by-default behaviour, because it prevents users of the module from directly mutating the internal data representations of the abstract data type.
 But in declarative FP languages, data structures are not only simpler, they are also immutable.
 Immutability obviates the need obsessively to hide the representations of data structures.
 Hence, in the new language, we shall employ the implicit export behaviour, so as to minimise cluttering the code with `export` markers sprinkled throughout the module.
 If a particular declaration or definition must be hidden, we explicitly mark it with the `--` symbol, as shown below.

 ```
 #< Distance.f
 This module implements distance measures. #>

--- 𝛿 = 0.0001 ## a module-internal constant
+-- 𝛿 = 0.0001 ## module-internal constant

 ## check if a and b are near each other
 near? : ℝ → ℝ → 𝔹